11 William Montacute-June 1355

 The Earl looked surprised.
 ‘Interesting.
 I also watched Thierry leave and saw no one following him.’

-‘Well I need Guillam or someone like him.
+The Earl grinned and nodded ‘Well, I need Guillam or someone like him.
 I have already told Ximene that we will plan her escape.
 My preference is during the dinner that Gaston is organising for the nineteenth of June, just over eight days away.
 At this moment the only option is for Ximene to return with us to Bordeaux.
 She has a vague idea of John Stanley guiding her through the mountains and finding a Cathar safe house.
 It is just a dream.
 John is a fine young man but he is not a miracle worker and he does not know the Cathar trails.’

 ‘Perhaps, but we all have dreams, William. don’t we?’

 The Earl made his farewells and left to find John.
-There was an ever growing list of questions John needed to answer.
+There was an ever-growing list of questions John needed to answer.